kei5uke/kei5uke.github.io/content/posts/shocker/index.md

 ## SSH manual bruteforce

-Tried to ssh as root with random password does not work
+Tried to ssh as root with random passwords did not work.

 ## Gobuster

-No hit

 ```bash
 ┌──(parallels㉿kali)-[~/shock]